Skip to main

 How will an external partner be involved?

-What criteria is included in the RFP?
+What is included in the Request for Proposals (RFP)?

 How will current partners be involved?

-Where are we currently in the process?
+Where are we in the process right now?

-We are currently in Phase II of the RFP process.
 After receiving six proposals, the evaluation committee narrowed those down to two proposals that best met our guiding principles and were most qualified to perform the work.

 The evaluation committee has broad representation from: